 Managing digital assets

-“The buy-in and trust of the team is the main source of success.”
+“The buy-in and trust of the team was the main reason for such a successful outcome.”

 The unique challenge

 A regional authority established by the Hong Kong Government to develop a cultural district in the city provides world-class entertainment and performance spaces for artists and performers.

 Despite their highly visual public facing marketing and online/social media presence, the authority didn’t have standardised processes across the authority to store and manage their assets (film, photography and documentation).